jesselupica/tweetmotion/README.md

 # tweetmotion
-A twitter bot that guesses the emotion of a tweet
+A twitter bot that guesses the emotion of a tweet.
+To learn more, read the CS_4701_Final.pdf paper, which is a detailed description of this project and its goals.

 To run this program, view the Make targets.
 Run "make deps" to install all required Python dependencies.